2.1 Risk Decomposition¶

 Destructive AI risks.
 In general these refer to scenarios where AI systems cause damage that, while severe, is confined to a specific area or sector and does not spread globally.
 So these types of risks involve significant but localized harm.
 Examples include economic disruption, where an AI system manipulates financial markets leading to localized economic crises.
 Or, scenarios such as an infrastructure attack where we see AI-driven cyber attacks on power grids, transportation systems, or other critical infrastructure in a specific country or region.

 Risks can be categorized both in terms of the number of people they affect and their spatiotemporal extent.
-In this subsection the severity of risk we try to focus on would affect people not just locally, but across the entire globe, and over many generations.
+In this subsection - the severity of risk - we try to focus on risks that affect people not just locally, but across the entire globe, and over many generations.
 These are called - global catastrophic, and existential risks.

 Global catastrophic and existential threats can be caused due to misuse, misalignment, or systemic factors.
 That is to say, we can have many combinations like global catastrophic risk caused by misalignment failures, or existential risk caused by systemic failures.